MicrosoftDocs/iis-docs/iis/media/iis-media-services/edge-caching-for-media-delivery.md

 title: "Edge Caching for Media Delivery | Microsoft Docs"
 author: rick-anderson
 description: "One of the advantages to using IIS Media Services is how well it integrates with the rest of the IIS Web platform.
-Edge caching using Application Request Rou..." ms.author: aspnetcontent
+Edge caching using Application Request Rou..." ms.author: iiscontent
-manager: wpickett
+manager: soshir
 ms.date: 03/18/2009
 ms.topic: article
 ms.assetid:
-ms.technology: dotnet-webforms
+ms.technology: iis-media
-ms.prod: .net-framework
+ms.prod: iis
 msc.legacyurl: /learn/media/iis-media-services/edge-caching-for-media-delivery
 msc.type: authoredcontent
 ---